Colorado Cougars

 The Colorado Cougars are a team of the American Basketball Association which began play in the 2010–11 season.
 Based in Loveland, Colorado, the Cougars play their home games at Loveland High School.

-Team owner Patrick Kelley was sent a cease and desist order by Colorado Securities Commissioner Fred Joseph over attempts to raise money for this team.
-Joseph alleges the way he was attempting to finance the team was a violation of the Colorado Securities Act.
-Kelley agreed with the order but did not admit or deny violating the law in the agreement.
+Team owner Patrick Kelly was sent a cease and desist order by Colorado Securities Commissioner Fred Joseph over attempts to raise money for this team.
+Joseph alleges the way he was attempting to finance the team on Craigslist was a violation of the Colorado Securities Act.
+Kelly agreed with the order but did not admit or deny violating the law in the agreement.